 Further information on the researcher, participant involvement, ethical considerations, collection and storage of data, timescale and project activities is also available by using the drop down links on this site.

-The Value of Play builds on recent scholarly activity in higher education exploring the use, value and perception of play.
+The Value of Play in HE builds on recent scholarly activity in higher education exploring the use, value and perception of play.
 In January 2019 Dr Chrissi Nerantzi and I published an international edited collection The Power of Play in Higher Education: Creativity in Tertiary Learning, with Palgrave Macmillan.
 In it we, and our contributors, challenged a purely instrumentalist view of education and built on the empirical evidence emerging of the benefit of play practices at university.
-Our examples of practice were largely contributed from the UK, North America and parts of Europe; one of the goals of this research will be to further find and disseminate examples from these countries and beyond.
+Our examples of practice were largely contributed from the UK, North America and parts of Europe; one of the goals of this research is to further find and disseminate examples from these countries and beyond.

 Research into play in relation to childhood development and education is extensive and well established.
 Investigation of play in HE as territory for research, on the other hand, is an emergent field.
 As a result of work undertaken by a small but growing number of interested parties, there has been an upsurge in interest in the UK in play as part of university study, not just for recreation.
 Play in this context is often deemed controversial, although increasing numbers of educators who adopt playful approaches find them enriching, engaging and effective and, therefore, legitimate.
 My experience to date of exploring play as part of HE learning suggests that resistance to it exists because